GOLD Region CYO Track & Field

 Introduction

-Region 20 holds a series of meets prior to the Region 20 Karen Assal Memorial Qualifying Meet called the Region 20 Qualifying Meets.
+Gold Region holds a series of meets, which are called Gold Region Qualifying Meets.
 In years past there have been as few as four and as many as seven Qualifying Meets.

 The Qualifying Meets are non-competitive.
 There are no points scored, trophies awarded, or winners declared.
-The Qualifying Meets are where individuals practice their skills, experiment with new techniques developed during team practice sessions, and demonstrate their abilities.
+Qualifying Meets are designed to encourage track and field athletes to practice their skills, experiment with new techniques developed during team practice sessions, and demonstrate their abilities.

-All Qualifying Meets, including the Karen Assal, have no entry restrictions.
+All Qualifying Meets, have no entry restrictions.
 Anyone can perform in as many events as they choose, subject to the dictates of their coach.

 Track meets tend to be rather time-consuming.
 For this reason, at most of the Qualifying Meets, something less than a full compliment of events is held.

-Each of the four Areas is divided into Regions.
-In total there are twenty regions in the four areas.
-While a letter designates an Area, a number is used to designate a Region.
-In Area “C” there are three Regions.
-Ours is Region 20.
-Typically there are about ten parishes fielding teams in Region 20, consisting of about 600 children.
+Each of the three Areas are divided into Regions.
+In total, there are nine regions in the three areas.
+While a number designates an Area, a color is used to designate a Region.
+In Area II, there are three Regions: Blue, Gold, and Purple.
+We are Gold.
+Currently, there are eight parishes fielding teams in the Gold Region, consisting of about 700 children.

-Each year, a week or two before the Area “C” Championship Meet, Region 20 holds its own track meet.
-There is only one Region 20 Championship Meet held each year.
+Each year, a week or two before the Area II Championship Meet, Region 20 holds its own track meet.
+There is only one Gold Region Championship Meet held each year.
 As with the other 'Championship' meets, it too is a competitive meet involving points and trophies.
-The top finishers in the Region 20 Championship Meet advance to the Area “C” Championship Meet.
+The top finishers in the Gold Region Championship Meet advance to the Area II Championship Meet.

-As are both the Archdiocesan and Area “C” Championship Meets, the Region 20 Championship Meet is also not an ‘open’ meet.
-However, unlike the other two meets, you cannot earn the right to compete in the Region 20 meet.
+As are both the Archdiocesan and Area II Championship Meets, the Gold Region Championship Meet is also not an open meet.
+However, unlike the other two meets, you cannot earn the right to compete in the Gold Region meet.
 Instead, you must be ‘invited’ or ‘chosen’ by your coach to represent your team at this meet.

 The first of these restrictions is that no one is allowed to compete in more than three events.
 (There are exceptions when it comes to some of the field events.)
 Even if you’re the best on your team in four events; you can only compete in three of them.